EdgaSk/prolancer/README.md

 # Introduction

-This project is a freelance platform.
+This project is a freelancer platform.

-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.

 # Getting Started